Motorola 68000: Internal registers

 The CPU has eight 32-bit general-purpose data registers (D0-D7), and eight address registers (A0-A7).
 The last address register is the stack pointer, and assemblers accept the label SP as equivalent to A7.
 This was a good number of registers at the time in many ways.
 It was small enough to allow the 68000 to respond quickly to interrupts (even in the worst case where all 8 data registers D0–D7 and 7 address registers A0–A6 needed to be saved, 15 registers in total), and yet large enough to make most calculations fast, because they could be done entirely within the processor without keeping any partial results in memory.
 (Note that an exception routine in supervisor mode can also save the user stack pointer A7, which would total 8 address registers.
 However, the dual stack pointer (A7 and supervisor-mode A7') design of the 68000 makes this normally unnecessary, except when a task switch is performed in a multitasking system.)

-Having the two types of registers allows one 32-bit address and one 16-bit data calculation to take place at the one time.
-This results in reduced instruction execution time as addresses and data can be processed in parallel.
+Having the two types of registers allows the condition codes to remain unchanged when manipulating address registers.
+Also by splitting the 16 registers into two different types, they can be encoded by only three bits.

 Status register

 The 68000 has a 16-bit status register.
 The upper 8 bits is the system byte, and modification of it is privileged.
 The lower 8 bits is the user byte, also known as the condition code register (CCR), and modification of it is not privileged.
 The 68000 comparison, arithmetic, and logic operations modify condition codes to record their results for use by later conditional jumps.
-The condition code bits are "zero" (Z), "carry" (C), "overflow" (V), "extend" (X), and "negative" (N).
+The condition code bits are "carry" (C), "overflow" (V), "zero" (Z), "negative" (N) and "extend" (X).
 The "extend" (X) flag deserves special mention, because it is separate from the carry flag.
 This permits the extra bit from arithmetic, logic, and shift operations to be separated from the carry multiprecision arithmetic.